Shahir-47/Sarva-template/README.md

 Welcome to the open template of the Sarva Bazaar delivery app!
 This repo showcases the architecture, features, and sample code for Sarva, a real-world, full-stack grocery delivery platform for South Asian markets.

-**Note:**
+> ⚠️ **Note:**
+>
-This is a public template repo provided for demonstration, review, and learning.
+>This is a public template repo provided for demonstration, review, and learning.
 The live production app at [https://www.sarvabazaar.com](https://www.sarvabazaar.com) runs on a private codebase to ensure operational security.
-You are free to explore, clone, and adapt this template.
+>You are free to explore, clone, and adapt this template.
 The source code for the actual deployed platform is not public.

 ---

 ## 🚀 Live Deployment

 Try the production version here: [https://www.sarvabazaar.com](https://www.sarvabazaar.com)
-_Source code for the deployed app is private_
+>_Source code for the deployed app is private_

 ---